oracc/oracc-search-front-end/README.md

 On the Ubuntu server, our project code should be located at `/home/rits` so this is where you should clone the project into.
 You should end up with the Angular project code inside the `/home/rits/oracc-search-front-end` directory.

+### Switch to the new assets

 Use the `main` git branch for production deployments.

 ## Build the website for production

 Inside `/home/rits/oracc-search-front-end` you need to run `npm install` to set up the Angular project.
-Then run `ng build` to build the production version of the website.
+Then run `ng build` to build the production version of the website suitable for the `build-oracc` machine.
 This will create a `dist/oracc` folder where the production ready files exist.

+For the `oracc2` machine the equivalent would be `ng build -c oracc2`

 ## Link the production folder to an Apache directory